raymondfx/hyperledger-ledger/demo/AgentTracing.md

                        (sets TRACE_ENABLED, TRACE_TARGET, TRACE_TAG)
 ```

-When running the Faber controller, tracing can be enabled using the `T` menu option:
+When running the Journalist controller, tracing can be enabled using the `T` menu option:

 ```
-Faber      | Connected
+Journalist      | Connected
     (1) Issue Credential
     (2) Send Proof Request
     (3) Send Message